-- 1. One of more area events may be held annually so that AAUWMI Board Members, Affiliate Leaders and Affiliate Members may come together for study and discussion of mutual concerns. - 2.
-Registration fees, mileage, and program meals shall be paid for all members of the AAUWMI Board of Directors for those hosted events at which attendance is mandatory.
+- One or more area events may be held annually so that AAUWMI Board Members, Affiliate Leaders and Affiliate Members may come together for study and discussion of mutual concerns. - Registration fees, mileage, and program meals shall be paid for all members of the AAUWMI Board of Directors for those hosted events at which attendance is mandatory.